Linda Benedict | 9/21/2011 8:19:08 PM

 Falcon Rice Mill of Crowley also sells the Jazzman rice variety.

+“We’re excited about it,” said Robert Trahan, of Falcon.
 “We’ve seen increased demand every year.
-I think we finally have a product that is close to the aromatics,” said Robert Trahan, of Falcon.
+I think we finally have a product that is close to the aromatics.”

-Jimmy Hoppe said his sales of Jazzman have increased his rice sales dramatically.
-“Actually, my sales have about doubled, and I’ve probably picked up a third more customers,” he said.
+Hoppe said his sales of Jazzman have increased his rice sales dramatically.
+“Actually my sales have about doubled, and I’ve probably picked up a third more customers,” he said.

-Hoppe said his farm is represented by a food service company that supplies specialty stores and groceries along the I-10 corridor.
+Hoppe increased his acreage of the aromatic rice this year by a third to meet the demand.
+He also said his farm is now represented by a food service company that supplies specialty stores and groceries along the I-10 corridor.